Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ James Allen

-The greater the success you want to achieve, the greater sacrifice it will take to achieve that success.
+The greater the success you want to achieve, the greater the sacrifice it will take to achieve that success.
 Success comes from hard work and preparation.
 And sometimes just a little bit of luck.
 But the extent of your success will be determined by how much effort you are willing to exert.

 I know I’m probably missing out on some things by being away from home.
 But this journey is necessary.
 The vision I have for my life seems more real, even though I don’t have all the pieces to the puzzle.